pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

   tidb_cluster_chart_version    = "v1.0.0"
   # Decides whether or not to create the tidb-cluster helm release.
   # If this variable is set to false, you have to
-  # install the helm release manually
+  # install the helm release manually.
   create_tidb_cluster_release   = true
 }
 ```